chutch3/selfhosted.sh/analysis/data-flow-diagrams.md

 This comprehensive diagram shows the entire generation process from input to output:

-## 7. Error Handling and Validation Flow

-This diagram shows how validation and error handling are integrated throughout the generation process:

 ## 8. Data Transformation Summary

 ### 📊 Flow Characteristics